SuryaSundarKumarS/SuryaSundarKumarSurla/README.md

 # Welcome to my GitHub profile!, I am Surya! 👋

 # 💫 About Me:
-- Worked as a Business Analytics intern at The Sparks Foundation
+- Working as Front-end BI Developer at Lingaro India Pvt Ltd
 - Graduated from Sagi Rama Krishnam Raju Engineering College with a degree in Mechanical Engineering in 2022
-- Completed a Data Science Bootcamp from Odin School
-- Currently open to work on exciting data science projects
+- Currently open to work on exciting power bi & data science projects

 If you're interested in analysis stuff, feel free to ask me anything!
 I have experience with: